-Huangcheng Grassland is located on the northern slope of Lenglongling in the eastern section of Qilian Mountain, with Yongchang and Wuwei counties in the north, Tianzhu Tibetan Autonomous County in the east, and Shandan Racecourse in the west.
+Huangcheng Grassland is located on northern slope of Lenglongling in eastern section of Qilian Mountain, with Yongchang and Wuwei counties in north, Tianzhu Tibetan Autonomous County in east, and Shandan Racecourse in west.
 It is 95 kilometers long from east to west, 72 kilometers wide from north to south, with a total area of 3,725 square kilometers, and an altitude between 2500 and 4500 meters.

-The former site of the imperial city In the northern part of Huangchengtan, on the grassy beach east of Huangcheng River, there is an ancient city site.
-This is the “former site of the imperial city”.
+Site of imperial city In northern of Huangchengtan, on grassy beach east of Huangcheng River, there is an ancient city site.
+This is “site of imperial city”.

 Menyuan County Geography and climate

-The average elevation of Menyuan County is 2866 meters, and the highest elevation is 5254 meters.
-It borders Tianzhu, Sunan and Shandan counties of Gansu Province in the middle of the Hexi Corridor to the northeast; Datong and Huzhu counties in Qinghai Province to the south, and Qilian and Haiyan counties to the west.
-The mountain area in Menyuan Hui Autonomous County accounts for 83% and the basin area is 17%.
-Menyuan County is at the eastern end of the Qilian Mountains, the terrain is complex and the height difference is huge.
-The terrain is high in the northwest, low in the southeast, and low in the middle, forming the Menyuan Basin with a humid climate and abundant water.
+Mountain area in Menyuan Hui Autonomous County accounts for 83% and basin area is 17%.
+It is at eastern end of Qilian Mountains, height difference is huge.
+Terrain is high in northwest, low in southeast and middle, forming Menyuan Basin with a humid climate and abundant water.

-Menyuan County has a plateau continental climate.
-It has the typical characteristics of long sunshine time, strong solar radiation, and large temperature difference between day and night.
+Menyuan County has typical characteristics of long sunshine time, strong solar radiation, and large temperature difference between day and night.

-In winter, affected by climate from Siberia, Menyuan County is relatively cold and dry.
-In summer, the climate is cool and humid due to the warm and humid southwest air currents in the Bay of Bengal.
+In winter, affected by climate from Siberia, it is relatively cold and dry.
+In summer, climate is cool and humid due to warm and humid southwest air currents in Bay of Bengal.

-It has the characteristics of snowy and windy spring, cool and rainy summer, mild and short autumn, and cold and long winter.
+It has snowy and windy spring, cool and rainy summer, mild and short autumn, and cold and long winter.